 It’s influencer marketing specifically that helps many brands go from rags to riches.
 Gymshark’s clever use of influencers helped propel them to the multi-million following they have today.
 By sending out free clothes to a handful of key fitness figures, they gained trust from their target audience.
 In addition to boosting brand awareness, influencers give users a reason to buy, as people tend to feel attached to these personalities they follow day in, day out.
 It’s like being recommended by a friend, but if your friend was the most popular kid in school.

 Going a little deeper, the incredible power of social media advertising can’t be ignored.
 Pinpoint targeting, behaviour tracking and relatively inexpensive costs in comparison to traditional advertising can result in some astounding ROIs.
-(Check this out if you don’t believe us).
 By creating audiences based on on-site behaviour, Facebook advertising allows you to create bespoke ad funnels that target the right people with the right ads, at the right time.
 We could go into way more detail, but basically, if you own a fashion brand and you don’t know what a Facebook Pixel is, drop us a line.
 We’ve got your back.

 To sum up, if you want to be noticed in a massively overcrowded industry, you can give yourself a running start by getting the basics right.
 Get set up on the right platforms for your brand (at least Insta and Facebook); add a Pixel to your site; post regular, quality content and interact with the right people.

 We can do all of the above, and then some.
-To arrange a risk-free three month trial of our service, get in touch!
-Call 0161 393 2123, email email@example.com or drop us a line on social.
+From fashion startups to big name brands, we’re well-versed in marketing for eCommerce.
+Call 0800 808 9980, email email@example.com or drop us a line on social.
 You’ll be living like Scrooge McDuck in no time. 🤑